RaslanAmir/YASGMP/docs/codex_plan.md

 - 2026-05-27: WPF host registers `IDocumentControlService` via `DocumentControlServiceAdapter` using the DatabaseService, attachment workflow/service, and electronic signature dialog dependencies while `DocumentControlModuleViewModel` now resolves the adapter through DI; `dotnet --version`, `dotnet restore yasgmp.sln`, `dotnet build YasGMP.Wpf/YasGMP.Wpf.csproj -f net9.0-windows`, and `dotnet build yasgmp.csproj -f net9.0-windows10.0.19041.0` each still fail with `command not found: dotnet` in this Linux container.
 - 2026-05-28: Training Records module now has dedicated WPF regression tests covering adapter load, status/type filters, initiate/assign/approve/complete/close/export workflows, export prompt mocking, and filtered-record projection while the module exposes an injectable export prompt delegate; `dotnet --version`, `dotnet restore yasgmp.sln`, `dotnet build YasGMP.Wpf/YasGMP.Wpf.csproj -f net9.0-windows`, and `dotnet build yasgmp.csproj -f net9.0-windows10.0.19041.0` continue to fail with `command not found: dotnet` until the CLI is available.
 - 2026-06-13: Added SopGovernanceModuleViewModel regression tests covering adapter load, filter proxies, CRUD workflow success/failure paths, busy gating, and shared-view-model property propagation with refreshed SOP test doubles; `dotnet --version`, `dotnet restore`, `dotnet build`, and `dotnet test` continue to fail with `command not found: dotnet` in this container.
+# Codex Batch Plan — WPF Shell + ChatGPT (AI) Integration

+This file records the step-by-step plan and key decisions while delivering the WPF shell (Fluent.Ribbon + AvalonDock) and integrating a robust ChatGPT SDK–backed assistant across YasGMP (WPF + MAUI), per AGENTS.md.

+## Current Environment and Constraints
+- Detected host: Ubuntu 24.04 (WSL2).
+The `dotnet` SDK is not installed in this environment.
+WPF smoke execution is not possible here.
+- As mandated by AGENTS.md, we prefer .NET 9 (`net9.0-windows`).
+If the SDK is unavailable, we fall back to documenting the reason and proceed.
+- We will still structure the code, DI, and tests so they build and run on a Windows workstation with .NET 9 SDK.

+## Goals for this batch
+- Wire an AI assistant service using a ChatGPT SDK (with safe fallbacks) into YasGMP.AppCore.
+- Expose a simple WPF “Ask AI” dialog on the Tools tab; register services in DI (WPF + MAUI) without breaking existing APIs.
+- Add environment/config support: `OPENAI_API_KEY`, `Ai:OpenAI:ApiKey`, `Ai:OpenAI:BaseUrl`, `Ai:OpenAI:Model`.
+- Prepare smoke-harness hooks to log AI diagnostics in `%LOCALAPPDATA%/YasGMP/logs`.

+## Design Decisions
+- Place AI contracts and implementation in `YasGMP.AppCore` to be shared by WPF and MAUI hosts.
+- Prefer official OpenAI .NET SDK (pinned).
+If the SDK is missing at restore time, a lightweight HttpClient fallback is provided so the API surface compiles (SDK is still the default path on Windows).
+- Keep MAUI code intact.
+Only DI additions; no public API breaking changes.

+## Work Completed (this batch)
+- Added `IAiAssistantService` and `OpenAiAssistantService` with chat, embeddings and moderation entry points.
+- Added `OpenAiOptions` (config + env binding).
+- Registered AI services in WPF `App.xaml.cs` and MAUI `MauiProgram.cs`.
+- Added WPF dialog `AiAssistantDialog` + `AiAssistantDialogViewModel` and a Ribbon button (Tools tab) to open it.
+- Added docs updates (this file + codex_progress.json).

+## Next Batches
+- Expand AI assistant to do RAG (vectorization of attachments) once DB schema is approved for embeddings.
+- Add vision/image prompts from DB-backed attachments when user selects a file.
+- Add xUnit smoke covering AI service (offline stub) in `YasGMP.Wpf.Smoke` guarded by `RUN_WPF_SMOKE`.

+## Open Issues
+- `dotnet` SDK not present in this environment → cannot run `restore/build/test` here.
+On Windows, run the commands listed below.
+- Some NuGet versions may need locking to nearest lower stable if feeds differ on the developer machine; document any adjustments.

+## How to Build and Smoke-Test on Windows
+1. Install .NET 9 SDK and Windows Desktop pack.
+2. In repo root:
+   - `dotnet restore yasgmp.sln`
+   - `dotnet build yasgmp.sln -c Release`
+   - Optional WPF only: `dotnet build YasGMP.Wpf/YasGMP.Wpf.csproj -c Release`
+3. Enable smoke and run the WPF app: `set YASGMP_SMOKE=1 && dotnet run --project YasGMP.Wpf -- --smoke`
+4. Smoke tests (automation): `dotnet test YasGMP.Wpf.Smoke/YasGMP.Wpf.Smoke.csproj -c Release -p:RUN_WPF_SMOKE=1`

+## Acceptance Checklist (delta for this batch)
+- WPF project compiles with AI button and opens AI dialog.
+- MAUI build unaffected; AI services added via DI only.
+- AI options read from config/env; safe fallbacks applied.
+- Smoke harness logs created under `%LOCALAPPDATA%/YasGMP/logs`.
+## Increment — AI Assistant Module, One-Click Summaries, and RAG (Embeddings)

+- Added shared AI contracts and implementation in AppCore:
+  - `IAiAssistantService`, `OpenAiAssistantService`, `OpenAiOptions`.
+  - Config/env: `OPENAI_API_KEY`, `Ai:OpenAI:*`.
+- WPF shell:
+  - Tools → “Ask AI Assistant” dialog (already added).
+  - New docked document: `AiModuleViewModel` + `AiModuleView` registered in the Modules pane.
+  - Buttons in the AI module: “Summarize Audit” and “Summarize Work Orders”.
+  - One‑click buttons in Audit, Work Orders, Suppliers, Incidents, CAPA, and External Servicers: “Summarize (AI)” opens the AI module and executes with a context prompt.
+- Optional RAG (attachments embeddings):
+  - EF model `AttachmentEmbedding` table `attachment_embeddings`.
+  - Service `AttachmentEmbeddingService` that uses OpenAI embeddings.
+  - Attachments module: “Index AI Embedding” and “Find Similar (AI)” commands, plus a right-side Similar Attachments panel.
+- MAUI host registers the AI services (no UI changes, keeps APIs stable).

+Windows build/smoke validation pending — run the standard restore/build/test commands on a Windows host with .NET 9 + Windows Desktop SDK.